brene/docs/content/reference/relay-api.md

 * to seek forwards, use `first`; specify a starting node with `after`.
 * to seek backwards, use `last`; specify a starting node with `before`.

+You can also skip an arbitrary amount of nodes in whichever direction you are seeking by supplying the `skip` argument.

 > Consider a blog where only 3 posts are shown at the front page.
 To query the first page:

 ```graphql